MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-data-types-and-objects.md

 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---

-# Quickstart: Handle data structures and data types using R in SQL Server Machine Learning Services
+# Quickstart: Handle data structures, data types, and objects using R in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 In this quickstart, you'll learn how to use data structures and data types when using R in SQL Server Machine Learning Services.
 You'll learn about moving data between R and SQL Server, and the common issues that might occur.